donyu/cs3136-recitations/recitation-7.md

   1. Object Oriented (like JAVA!)
     a) We can create our own data types with classes!
     b) Variables and functions can be polymorphic and we can use inheritance when creating classes.
-  2. Use templates to for more generic programming!
+  2. Use templates for more generic programming!
   3. Built-in Goodies
-    a) containers like list, vector, que
+    a) containers like list, vector, queue
     b) functions like qsort (which you already had, but there's more good stuff like that)
   4. A STRING CLASS!!!!
 ```